guilhermehkr/fizzbuzz-challenge/README.md

 This solution does not support large number such as `Integer.MAX_VALUE` or `Integer.MIN_VALUE`

 ### Improvements
-Configure spring test to pick up all available beans so that a few integration tests will break automatically when a new rule is added
+Configure spring test to pick up all available beans so that a few integration tests will break automatically when a new rule or report is added

-### Version
-_Version number: 66cdbdfc45765549d65a1950f31d02bf24a58608_